-April 30th - Northern Alberta Development Council (NADC) Bursary - up to \$12,000 over 2 years - Applicants must be within two years of completing their full-time post-secondary program.
+April 30th - Northern Alberta Development Council (NADC) Bursary - up to \$12,000 over 2 years - Must be within two years of completing their program.
 Recipients are required to sign a contract committing them to work in northern Alberta for each year of receiving the bursary.